libAtoms/workflow/docs/source/examples.mace.md

 my_mace_calc = MACECalculator(model_path=mace_model_fname, dtype=dtype, device="cpu")
 ```

 But in Workflow, for `generic.run` to parallelize this calculator it needs to be defined as a tuple of `(calc_function, [args], **kwargs)`.
-In our example, instead of the above code snippet, that corresponds to
+In our example, the above code snippet corresponds to

 ```
 from wfl.calculators import generic